 PDF available here for download: http://familydoctor.org/online/famdocen/home/common/blood/550.html.

 A painful sickle cell crisis can occur when sickled red blood cells accumulate and stop the passage of blood flow through narrow blood vessels.
-This resource reviews sickle cell disease, risk factors, symptoms, diagnostic testing, and complications.
-Because there are many causes of an acute pain attack and steps can be taken to reduce their frequency, this article provides self-care techniques and prevention tips for patients with sickle cell disease.
-Access checked April 15, 2013.
+Because there are many causes of an acute pain attack and patients can take steps to reduce the frequency of attacks, this article provides self-care techniques and prevention tips for patients with sickle cell disease.
+Available in Spanish language also.
+Access checked November 6, 2008.

 < Back to Top >